The truth about meal replacement shakes for weight loss

 Meal replacement shakes for weight loss

-Because they’re portion-controlled and convenient, meal replacement shakes may help you lose some kilos, says registered dietitian Annette Frain.
-That said, they’re just one of many tools that can support your weight loss journey.
+Because they’re portion-controlled and convenient, meal replacement shakes may help you lose some weight, says registered dietitian Annette Frain.
+That said, they’re just one of many tools that can support your weight health journey.

 Including a broad range of meal replacements—like soups, shakes, bars and portion-controlled meals—in your diet may help you lose weight and keep it off for approximately one year, according to a 2019 review of 23 studies on adults with overweight or obesity published in the journal Obesity Reviews.
 While this data may seem promising for fans of meal replacement shakes, this research comes with a few caveats:

-• Subjects lost more weight when they combined meal replacements with other weight-loss strategies.
-Most of the time, successful weight loss results from practicing a variety of behaviours.
+- Subjects lost more weight when they combined meal replacements with other weight-loss strategies.
+Most of the time, successful weight loss results from practising a variety of behaviours.
 If the only change you make is sipping shakes in lieu of meals, you may lose less weight than those who replace meals and attend a support group, for instance.

 At the end of the day, if you’re planning on drinking meal replacement shakes to consume fewer calories just until you drop a few kilos, your weight may rebound once you stop drinking them.